alleyinteractive/elasticsearch-extensions/CONTRIBUTING.md

 #### Solve an Issue

-If you would like to help solve an existing issue navigate to the, [list of open issues](https://github.com/alleyinteractive/elasticsearch-extensions/issues) and choose one that interests you.
+If you would like to help solve an existing issue navigate to the [list of open issues](https://github.com/alleyinteractive/elasticsearch-extensions/issues) and choose one that interests you.